Ghazi-13/BLOC-4/Readme.md

 ## Deployment

-If you need to deploy this repo, you will have to use the datastet in the repo called train.csv The trained model can be loaded directly from "LSTM_model.h5" file
+If you need to deploy this repo, you will have to use the datastets in the repo called train.csv and test.csv The trained model can be loaded directly from "LSTM_model.h5" file

 ## Built With